bisq-network/bisq/api/README.md

 On that branch we start to implement feature by feature starting with the most simple one - `version`.

-_**Known issues**: Wallet password protection is not supported at the moment for the headless version.
+**Known issues**: Wallet password protection is not supported at the moment for the headless version.
 So if you have set a wallet password when running the Desktop version and afterwards run the headless version it will get stuck at startup expecting the wallet password.
 This feature will be implemented soon._

-_**Note**:
-If you have a Bisq application with BTC already set up it is recommended to use the optional `appName` argument to provide a different name and data directory so that the default Bisq application is not exposed via the API.
+**Note**: If you have a Bisq application with BTC already set up it is recommended to use the optional `appName` argument to provide a different name and data directory so that the default Bisq application is not exposed via the API.
 That way your data and wallet from your default Bisq application are completely isolated from the API application.
 In the below commands we use the argument `--appName=bisq-API` to ensure you are not mixing up your default Bisq setup when experimenting with the API branch.
 You cannot run the desktop and the headless version in parallel as they would access the same data.

+**Security**: Api uses HTTP transport which is not encrypted.
+Use the API only locally and do not expose it over public network interfaces.

 ## Run the API as Desktop application